celestiaorg/ethereum-zk-consensus-client/README.md

 ### Mock Circuit

-This POC uses a real SP1 ZK Program to simulate what a state transition may look like.
+The Mock Circuit uses a real SP1 ZK Program to simulate what a state transition may look like.
 However any Program that uses the same input and output will be supported as long as the correct verifying key is supplied during the instantiation of the module.

 Circuit code: